zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ## Prerequisites

-Ensure that the following prerequisites are met before begining to onboard your REST service API ML onboarding your REST service with the API ML with the _PJE_:
+Ensure that the following prerequisites are met before you begin to use the _PJE_ to onboard your REST service with the API ML:

 * Your REST API service is written in Java.
 * The service is enabled to communicate with API ML Discovery Service over a TLS v1.2 secured connection.

-**Note:**
+**Notes:**

-This documentation is valid for `ZoweApimlVersion 1.1.12` and higher.
+* This documentation is valid for `ZoweApimlVersion 1.1.12` and higher.

-**Note:** Following this guide enables REST services to be deployed on a z/OS environment.
-Deployment to a z/OS environment is, however, not required make it possible for you to first develop a local machine first before you deploy on z/OS.
+* Following this guide enables REST services to be deployed on a z/OS environment.
+Deployment to a z/OS environment, however, is not required.
+As such, you can first develop on a local machine before you deploy on z/OS.

 ## Configuring your project